+Table 2: Classifier Run Times

 Looking at the error rate of the voting results revealed the expected pattern.
 As anticipated, unanimous decisions were both most common (74%) and the most accurate at about 0.96.
 Decisions that were essentially split decisions (3:2) were the least common (11%) and least accurate (0.62).
 Decisions that were 4:1 splits made up 15% of the results and had an accuracy of 0.79.
 The results are summarized in the chart below.

+Figure 2: Voting Results vs. Error Rate

 As part of the analysis, we looked briefly at misclassified reviews to see if there were any immediate changes that could be made.
 Here is an example of a positive review that was incorrectly classified:

 I do not see what is the whole deal about this movie.
 Patricia Kaas sings, yes, and that makes the film charming, but singing is not enough.
 I mean, if you want to get all benefits of this one, go buy Patricia's CD and enjoy!
 The plot is simple (if to omit the "dreams"); the main characters seem to love each other instantly, and as well instantly forget their other acquaintances.
 Relationships appear almost "mandatory", and the little "detective story" thrown in just makes things worse.
 What at first appeared to be a perfect movie ending, is first screwed up and then comes out as just a dream.
 I measure movies by how well I would remember them, and for this one, I already started to forget the details.